AdaVoden/Computational-Physics-381/README.md

 # Numerical methods applied to physics problems in Python

-Part of a course at UofC.
+Part of Physics Computational Physics I, Phys 381, from University of Calgary.
 Only sections uploaded are written by me.

-Course number and all UofC materials removed to prevent academic misconduct from other students in future versions of the course.